First Battle of Porto: The Boat Bridge Disaster

+Capture of the city

 In the roadstead, Soult captured a squadron of Spanish naval vessels and 30 merchant ships.
 The French also found large stockpiles of British military stores.
 In the battle and storming of the city, the French lost 72 officers and 2,000 rank and file casualties.
 The Portuguese lost about 8,000 killed and 197 cannons captured.

-Soult did not have very long to enjoy his success.
-Almost at once, the ordenanças cut his communications with Spain and a 1,800-man garrison was gobbled up by Francisco Silveira's Portuguese force in the Siege of Chaves.
+Soult did not have very long to enjoy his success; Almost at once, the ordenanças cut his communications with Spain and a 1,800-man garrison was forced to capitulate to Francisco Silveira's Portuguese force in the Siege of Chaves.
 The French marshal started planning a retreat.

 Aftermath

 The Second Portuguese campaign proceeded with the Battle of Grijó.
 Porto was retaken by the British and Portuguese under Wellesley in the Second Battle of Porto.